hayschan/board_makerfabs_esp32_s3_parallel_tft_with_touch/README.md

 Download the files from the [latest release](https://github.com/hayschan/board_makerfabs_esp32_s3_parallel_tft_with_touch/releases).

-Put the downloaded files into SquareLine's folder.
+1. Create a `Espressif/makerfabs_esp32_s3_parallel_tft_with_touch` folder in your OBP folder.
 For detailed intructions, please Refer to SquareLine Studio [OBP documentation](https://docs.squareline.io/docs/obp).
+2. Put the three files (`.zip`, `.slb`, `.jpg`) in the latest release inside the folder.
+3. In SquareLine Studio's File->Project settings->Board Properties->Board, set Board Group as Espressif, and choose Board as "Makerfabs ESP32-S3 Parallel TFT with Touch".

 ## Reference